envelope-zero/backend/README.md

 ## Supported Versions

-This project is under heavy development.
-Therefore, only the latest release is supported.
+As the backend is constantly developed, only the latest minor version is supported (versions are `MAJOR.MINOR.PATCH`).
+If you encounter an issue, please update to the latest version of the backend and verify that it still exists in that version.

 Please check the [releases page](https://github.com/envelope-zero/backend/releases) for the latest release.